Kitware/SMTK/smtk/mesh/Tasks.md

    Most likely done by using the code written for the moab reader as options on the collection.

-7. Ability to do a union or intersect of meshsets, and appending of a meshset to another.
+7. Ability to do a union, intersect, and difference of meshsets.
 ```
   smtk::mesh::ManagerPtr manager = smtk::mesh::Manager::create();
   ...